-Growing up, Maldonado was heavy into Barbie dolls.
+Growing up, Maldonado was heavily into Barbie dolls.
 Not only would she play with them, but she would constantly dress them up and put them on display in her room.

 Maldonado prefers a varied day.
 She adventures as often as possible, to the extreme of jumping on a plane to a random part of the world, or going on a hike in upstate New York.
-Spending time outside is incredibly important, due to a true love of nature.
-As a New Yorker, Maldonado spends a lot of her days in museums, bike riding, practicing yoga, and consuming all the vegan food she can find.
+Spending time outside is incredibly important to her, due to her true love of nature.
+As a New Yorker, Maldonado spends a lot of her days in museums, riding bikes, practicing yoga, and consuming all the vegan food she can find.
 She prefers to spend her time being as creative as possible.

 While her days are for soaking up the sun, Maldonado uses her nights to create.
 Evenings are spent painting, writing, and reading.